ConsoleMage/inventory-management-system/README.md

 - View all products and their stock levels.
 - Remove products from inventory.

-### 2. Control Structures (if...else/switch)
+### 2. Control Structures (if, if-else, and switch)
-- if...else was used to validate data provided from user input.
+- if-else was used to validate data provided from user input.
-- switch case was used to direct the flow of the application.
+- switch was used to direct the flow of the application.

 ### 3. Control Structures (while/foreach)
 I used a while loop to start the program, ensuring the program exits only on user input.
 Any input provided by the user will trigger a method call.